 WEIGHT LOSS CHART

-Once a week measure each part of your body following the diagram for guidance.
+Once a week measure each part of your body.
 Some weeks you may not lose weight on the scales, but you may lose inches off your body.

-Writing out a shopping list will help save you time and money when your wondering around the grocery store.
+Writing out a shopping list will help save you time and money when you’re wandering around the grocery store.
 I take a picture of the page with my phone, so I don’t have to bring my planner to the shop with me.

 Each week plan the exercises that you want to do for the week.
-Even if it’s just a 30 minute walk, 3 times a week, that’s better than nothing.
+Even if it’s just a 30-minute walk, 3 times a week, that’s better than nothing.
+Don’t forget to tick or colour in the box on the right hand side once you complete your work-out.

-Every single thing that you eat and drink write it into the food diary.
-It will to help to keep you accountable and mindful about what you’re eating and drinking.
+Write down the day of the week in the box next to food diary section.
+Every single thing that you eat and drink, write it into the food diary.
+It will help to keep you accountable and mindful about what you’re eating and drinking.
 If you have a week or 2 where you don’t lose weight, you can read through your food diary and see what changes you can make for the following week.
 Remember to be honest with yourself, it affects no-one else but you.

 This is one of my favourite pages because it acts as a little summary of your week.